 Whereas, in accordance with paragraph 2(3)(a) of the First Nations Fiscal and Statistical Management Act (see footnote a), the council of each band referred to in the annexed Order has requested that the name of the band be added to the schedule to that Act;

-Her Excellency the Governor General in Council, on the recommendation of the Minister of Foreign Affairs and the Treasury Board, pursuant to paragraph 19(1)(a) (see footnote a) of the Financial Administration Act (see footnote b), hereby makes the annexed Regulations Amending the Consular Fees (Specialized Services) Regulations (Miscellaneous Program).
+Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Indian Affairs and Northern Development, pursuant to paragraph 2(3)(a) of the First Nations Fiscal and Statistical Management Act (see footnote b), hereby makes the annexed Order Amending the Schedule to the First Nations Fiscal and Statistical Management Act.

 COMING INTO FORCE